 - Deadpan Snarker: Downplayed.
 It's extraordinarily subtle, but there is occasionally a certain humorous edge underneath his incredibly polite mannerisms.

 - Empty Shell: Not yet, but becoming this is one of his greatest fears.
 He is terrified that his lack of sense of self and constant exhaustion will lead to his mind just fading away into nothing.

-- Fatal Flaw: His inability for his mind to proper associate a situation as being imperative.
+- Fatal Flaw: His inability to properly associate a situation as being important enough to expend energy.
 Nothing really seems to register properly to him that something might actually require him to put effort or thought into his work, and this has, on occasion, nearly been the death of him.

 - Lack of Empathy: Although not exactly a sociopath, if he were to save a life or kill one, he would feel the exact same level of pleasure and care.

 - Mind Screw: Ignavas' true form is described as a walking contradiction that makes the best of humans go mad were they to stare for too long.